wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Join us
       subtitle: ''
       text: |
-        The LENS Laboratory welcomes applications from motivated postdoctoral researchers, graduate students, and research
-        associates with backgrounds in materials science, physics, chemistry, electrical engineering, or optoelectronics.
+        The LENS Laboratory welcomes motivated postdoctoral researchers, graduate students, research assistants, and visiting scholars with backgrounds in materials science, physics, chemistry, electrical engineering, optoelectronics, or related fields.

-        We are building a group around the shared challenge of making multilayer semiconductor devices that are efficient, stable, and scalable — and we are looking for researchers who want to contribute to that mission at any level.
+        We are building a collaborative group around the shared goal of creating multilayer semiconductor devices that are efficient, stable, scalable, and scientifically well understood.
+We are especially interested in researchers who are curious, hands-on, open to discussion, and excited to help shape a new laboratory from the beginning.

         All positions are fully funded.
-We support international conference travel and visiting scholarships at partner institutions.
+We support career development through scientific mentoring, proposal and manuscript training, international collaboration, conference participation, and visiting opportunities at partner institutions.

         [See open positions →](/opportunities/)
     design: